 A childminder (gastouder) is responsible for looking after children in a family situation, either in the childrens' home or in the childminder's own home.
 In the Netherlands, childminders must satisfy the requirements from the Dutch Childcare Provisions Act (Wet kinderopvang).
 The main requirements are:

 - Childminders must have a correct diploma or certificate.
 There is a list of diplomas (in Dutch) that satisfy the requirements.
-If you have a (foreign) diploma that is not on the list, you can have it assessed by the Education Consolidation Department (Dienst Uitvoering Onderwijs, DUO) to determine whether it also satisfies the requirements.
+If you have a (foreign) diploma that is not on the list, you can have it assessed by the Education Executive Agency (Dienst Uitvoering Onderwijs, DUO) to determine whether it also satisfies the requirements.

 - Childminders must have a registered and valid first aid certificate that focuses on children.
 The diploma's original and the first aid certificate must be available on the childminding premises.

 - Childminders must have a certificate of good conduct (VOG) with screening profile 84 (caring for minors) or 86 (working in the childcare sector).

 - Persons of 18 years of age or older who share the childminding premises with a registered childminder, must also have a VOG.